UKPLab/mdl-stance-robustness/README.md

 Note: If the attack modifies the length of the original sentences, please consider this for the cutoff that takes place in functions _build_data()_ and _build_data_single()_ in _prepro.py_ in order to avoid information loss.

 ## Citing
-If you find this work helpful, please cite our publication [Stance Detection Benchmark: How Robust Is Your Stance Detection?](https://arxiv.org/abs/2001.01565):
+If you find this work helpful, please cite our publication [Stance Detection Benchmark: How Robust Is Your Stance Detection?](https://doi.org/10.1007/s13218-021-00714-w):

-    @article{schiller-2020-mdl-robustness,
+        @article{schiller2021stance,
+                author = {Schiller, Benjamin and Daxenberger, Johannes and Gurevych, Iryna}, year = {2021},
+                month = {03},
-        title={Stance Detection Benchmark: How Robust Is Your Stance Detection?}, author={Benjamin Schiller and Johannes Daxenberger and Iryna Gurevych}, year={2020},
+                title = {Stance Detection Benchmark: How Robust is Your Stance Detection?}, journal = {KI - Künstliche Intelligenz},
-        journal={arXiv preprint arXiv:2001.01565}
+                doi = {10.1007/s13218-021-00714-w}
         }

 Contact person: [Benjamin Schiller](mailto:schiller@ukp.informatik.tu-darmstadt.de)